A Brush Too Wide

 It’s illogical, but not surprising that the only time we spread the blame over whole populations is when those populations don’t look like us.

 We’re watching that play out right now.
 On February 22, 2024, Jose Ibarra, a Venezuelan native who entered the United States illegally, allegedly killed Laken Riley.
 Ibarra has not yet been tried or convicted.
 However, he has become example number one of the dangers of illegal immigrants.
 The Georgia legislature has said so.
 The US Congress has said so.
-Marjorie Taylor Greene shouted out Rileyh's name during Biden’s State of the Union address.
+Marjorie Taylor Greene shouted out Riley's name during Biden’s State of the Union address.
 Katie Britt, in her rebuttal to the State of the Union address, declared that President Biden was responsible for the death of Laken Riley.

 Nobody can deny the tragedy of this death, just as we cannot deny the tragedy of the other violent deaths that occur all around us every day.
 Laken Riley was a nursing student, someone whose life not only had potential but also the potential to help relieve the suffering of others.
 That potential will never be realized.
 We should mourn for her.
 We should feel the loss.